silvabyte/ArcataAI/docs/architecture.md

 ### API (`apps/api/`)

 Scala 3 backend handling job ingestion.
+Uses a **config-driven extraction system** that learns over time:

-Fetches job postings, extracts structured data via BoogieLoops AI, stores raw HTML in ObjectStorage, and persists job data to Supabase.
+- Fetches job postings and stores raw HTML in ObjectStorage
+- Matches pages to saved extraction configs for deterministic extraction
+- Falls back to AI when no config exists, then saves the generated config
+- Tracks extraction quality with CompletionState (Complete, Sufficient, Partial, etc.)
+- Persists job data to Supabase

 See [API Architecture](../apps/api/README.md) for ETL pipeline details.
+See [Config-Driven Extraction](./plans/2024-12-24-config-driven-extraction.md) for the extraction system architecture.

 ## Shared Libraries (`libs/`)